vgurianov/uml-sp/docs/index.md

 - <a href="conception">UML2 SP conception</a>
 - <a href="metamodel">Metamodel and definition of stereotypes</a>
-- [UML2 SP User’s Guide](https://github.com/vgurianov/uml-sp/wiki) (TODO: This will be written on the GitBook)
+- [UML2 SP Application Guide](https://github.com/vgurianov/uml-sp/wiki) (TODO: This will be written on the GitBook)
 - <a href="bibliography">Bibliography</a>